Royal Bank of Canada Money Transfer Review

 Is speed the most important thing for you in a transfer?
 Don’t want to go out of your way to send money?
 Then services like MoneyGram, Ria, and Western Union tick all your boxes.
 Their branches are often in very convenient places in your neighborhood.
 It’s likely your receiver also has one close by.
 Your friends and family can have money within minutes.
 The tradeoff is that these services charge very high fees and the exchange rates are not competitive.

-Some online only companies like Transferwise, Remitbee, and Instarem operate similarly to traditional money transfer services, but without the high fees.
+Some online only companies like Transferwise, RemitBee, and Instarem operate similarly to traditional money transfer services, but without the high fees.
 They are similar to online banks in that they don’t have branches.
 Because their only presence is online, they can pass the savings on to you, the client.
 Often there are several options for payout, including a local bank account, cash pickup or even delivery to your receiver’s location.